The Complete Guide to Thailand Visas and Requirements for Indian Citizens

 How Long Does it Take to Process a Visa?

 Visas are generally processed within five business days.
-However, for some types of visa such as the Elite visa, the process might take more than a month.
+However, for some types of visa such as the Privilege visa, the process might take more than a month.

 What is the 90-Day Reporting For?